rpatrik96/rpatrik96.github.io/_drafts/2021-10-11-poc1-dags-d-sep.md

 # Directed Acyclic Graphs (DAGs)
 It is great that we have developed the language to reason about cause and effect.
-Nonetheless, putting this behind fancy mathematics has its niche, too - okay, I need to admit that having concise notation and a formal framework is something I consider more useful.
+Nonetheless, putting this behind fancy mathematics has its niche, too - okay, I need to admit that having concise notation and a formal framework is something I consider useful.

 Now, as I have frightened the less motivated readers, we can get to the business: we want to express cause and effect with mathematics.
 First, to exploit the cool stuff of other branches of mathematics; second, to be able to write cryptic (but concise) statements.

 ## The "G"

-Graphs seem to be the straightforward choice for our goal, as a graph $G= \{V, E\}$ is a set of vertices (nodes) $V$ and edges $E$.
+Graphs seem to be the straightforward choice for our goal.
+>A graph $G= \{V, E\}$ is a set of vertices (nodes) $V$ and edges $E$.

 Vertices are the phenomena we want to express relationship in between, whereas edges are our tool of choice to express those relationships.
 You can think of **nodes as random variables/probability distributions**.

-The notion of a **path** will be important later on, so let's define it:
+The notion of a **path** will be important later on, so let's define it too:
-> A **path** exists between $X$ and $Y$ if there are a set of directed edges that connects $X$ to $Y$.
+> A **path** exists between $X$ and $Y$ if there are a set of  edges that connects $X$ to $Y$.

 Thus, the "G" is motivated from "DAG", there is two more to come - with examples.